 - By Jamila TrindleJamila Trindle is a senior reporter who covers finance, economics and business where they intersect with national security and foreign policy.
 Her beat spans everything from the economic underpinnings of conflict to sanctions, corruption and terror finance.
 Before coming to Foreign Policy magazine, Jamila reported for the Wall Street Journal’s Washington bureau, covering financial regulation and economics.
 She has also worked as a foreign correspondent in China, Indonesia and Turkey as a freelancer for NPR, Marketplace, The Guardian and others.
-She moved back to the U.S. to cover the post-crisis economy for PBS in 2009., Elias GrollElias Groll is an assistant editor at Foreign Policy.
-A native of Stockholm, Sweden, he received his undergraduate degree from Harvard University, where he was the managing editor of The Harvard Crimson., John HudsonJohn Hudson is a senior reporter at Foreign Policy covering diplomacy and national security issues in Washington.
+She moved back to the U.S. to cover the post-crisis economy for PBS in 2009., Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
+He has written for the magazine since 2012 and is a graduate of Harvard University., John HudsonJohn Hudson is a senior reporter at Foreign Policy covering diplomacy and national security issues in Washington.
 He has reported from several geopolitical hotspots, including Ukraine, Pakistan, Malaysia, China, and Georgia.
 Prior to joining FP, John covered politics and global affairs for the Atlantic magazine’s news blog, the Atlantic Wire.
 In 2008, he covered the August war between Russia and Georgia from Tbilisi and the breakaway region of Abkhazia.
 He has appeared on CNN, MSNBC, BBC, C-SPAN, Fox News radio, Al Jazeera, and other broadcast outlets.
 He has been with the magazine since 2013.

 The United States increased the economic pressure on Moscow in response to its invasion and annexation of Crimea, freezing the assets of a Russian bank with billions of dollars in holdings and several prominent businessmen with close ties to Russian President Vladimir Putin.